Roberto Carlos (singer): 1960s

 Roberto Carlos insisted on investing time in young music, rock, and in 1962 released Splish Splash.
-With his friend Erasmo Carlos, Roberto recorded Portuguese versions of pop songs and wrote his own songs, such as "Parei Na Contramão" which became a big hit.
+With his friend Erasmo Carlos, Roberto recorded Portuguese versions of pop songs and wrote his own songs, such as "Parei Na Contramão" which became a hit.
 The following year the singer was back on the charts with the album É Proibido Fumar, in which, besides the title track, the highlight was the song "O Calhambeque".
 Thus was born the Jovem Guarda (TV Show).